 Article 12 The President General shall have one of the following duties and responsibilities:

 c.
 To preside over anniversaries and/ or meetings, centralizations and assemblies of the Association and to execute all resolutions, orders and directives of the Board of Directors General and those of the Holy Spirit Protector.
-When he is present in any local, provincial/ city or regional meetings, activities or séances, the chairmanship of the same shall be offered to him.
+When he is present in any local, Area/City or District and Foreign-based Chapter meetings, activities or séances/spiritual sessions, the chairmanship of the same shall be offered to him;

 d.
-To sing Titles and Appointments, Identification Cards and Certificates of Affiliation(COA) of affiliated centers, and to execute contracts or deeds in the name of the Board of Directors General which had been confirmed by the Holy Spirit Protector of the General Center.
+To sign Titles, Appointments, Identification Cards and Certificates of Affiliation(COA) of affiliated centers, and to execute contracts or deeds in the name of the Association shall be by authority of the Board of Directors General and confirmed by the Holy Spirit Protector of the General Center;

 VICE- PRESIDENT GENERAL

-Article 13 The Vice-President General shall preside over the Meetings of the Board of Directors General and shall assume duties of the President General in his absence, sickness or incapacity.
+Article 13 The Vice-President General shall be the Chairman of the Board who shall preside over the Meetings of the Board of Directors General and shall assume duties of the President General in his absence, sickness or incapacity.
 In case of resignation or death of the President General, the Vice-President General shall automatically become the President General until a new President General shall have been elected and duly qualified.

 Article 14 The Secretary General shall have the following duties and responsibilities:

 a.
-To prepare and sign with the Chairman of the Board , the minutes of the meetings of the Board of Directors General, as well as other papers of the General Center an to compile and keep them under his custody and responsibility.
+To prepare and sign with the Chairman of the Board, the minutes of the meetings of the Board of Directors General, as well as other papers of the General Center and to compile and keep them under his custody and responsibility;

 c.
 To take charge of all correspondence, to take care of the Library and of the Archives of the Association, as well as the general census of all members and affiliated center of the Association.

 g.
-To make and keep the records and list of Marriage Counselors, Officials and Spiritual Healers submitted by the Local Presidents and approved by the Provincial/City and Regional Committees, the Board of Directors General and confirmed by the Holy Spirit Protector of the General Center.
+To make and keep the records and list of Marriage Counselors, Officials and Marriage Certificates, Baptismal and Death Certificates submitted by the Local Presidents and approved by the Area/City and District Committees and the Board of Directors General, and confirmed by the Holy Spirit Protector of the General Center,

 h.
-To keep a register of all the names of all kinds of Official Mediums of the Union Espiritista Cristiana de Filipinas, Inc., those submitted by the Local Presidents approved by the Provincial Committee concerned and correspondingly the Directors General confirmed by the Holy Spirit Protector of the General Center.
+To keep the records of all the registered names of all Official and Sitting Mediums, Medium Healers of the Union Espiritista Cristiana de Filipinas, Inc., submitted by the Local Presidents endorsed by the Area/City and District Committees, Foreign-based Chapters and approved by the Board of Directors General and confirmed by the Holy Spirit Protector of the General Center.

 a.
 To safeguard the funds of the Association by keeping the same in a depository bank in the name of the Association maintaining a petty cash fund, approved by the Board of Directors General;